cahute/cahute/docs/topics/communication/purposes.rst

   as a receiver.
-* On USB or serial links, using either the CASIOLINK protocol with CAS100 or Protocol 7.00 as a passive side, even though this only one usage of many for the control rationale; see :ref:`protocol-topic-control-protocol-rationale`.
+* On USB or serial links, using either the CASIOLINK protocol with CAS100 or Protocol 7.00 as a passive side, even though this only one usage of many for the control purpose; see :ref:`protocol-topic-control-protocol`.

-In this rationale, the calculator initiates the connection, so the host actually does not need to know much about the protocol beforehand, only the transport and related parameters.
+In this purpose, the calculator initiates the connection, so the host actually does not need to know much about the protocol beforehand, only the transport and related parameters.

-In order to open the link for such a rationale:
+In order to open the link for such a purpose:

 * On serial links, you must use :c:func:`cahute_open_serial_link` with :c:macro:`CAHUTE_SERIAL_RECEIVER`, and can either use automatic protocol